A Hybrid Finite-Volume Reconstruction Framework for Efficient High-Order Shock-Capturing on Unstructured Meshes: Numerical Framework

 Troubled cell indicators critically influence both the accuracy and robustness of hybrid reconstruction schemes.
 In this study, we employ a MOOD type Numerical Admissibility Detector (NAD) \citep{tsoutsanis2022posteriori, TSOUTSANIS2023127544}, chosen for its seamless integration into our hybrid reconstruction workflow and its low computational cost.
 NAD follows the discrete maximum principle (DMP) \citep{CLAIN20114028,FARMAKIS2020112921}, DMP will ensure that the reconstructed values of the cells lie within the physically admissible limits inferred from its neighbors, preventing the creation of new extrema.
 Since we divide the flow field into three regions, we modify this indicator accordingly.
 In its original form, the DMP criterion is expressed as

-When our solution satisfies the DMP criterion, the solution can be considered monotonic.
+\\ {The set of cells $\mathcal{V}_i$ denotes the von Neumann neighbours of the cell $i$ selected by the algorithm.} When our solution satisfies the DMP criterion, the solution can be considered monotonic.
 Accordingly, we can naturally use linear reconstruction in this fluid region.
 We also need two other criteria for the weakly non-smooth, and discontinuous regions.
 The NAD as a relaxed version of DMP, using an extra $\delta$ to relax the limitation bound.
 In our study, we introduce the auxiliary parameters $\delta_w$ and $\delta_m$ to control the region classification.
 When designing these two parameters, we aim for high flexibility that can be adjusted to different situations. $\delta_m$ determines the area of discontinuity, which can be defined as:

 And together with $\delta_w$, these two parameters determine the area of the weakly non-smooth region:

 The MUSCL margin $\delta_m$ and WENO margin $\delta_w$ can be expressed as: